emu-russia/breaks/BreakingNESWiki_DeepL/PPU/pclk.md

 The `PCLK` is obtained by slowing down (dividing) the input clock signal `CLK` (21.48 MHz) by a factor of 4.

-For this purpose, a divider on static latches is used:
+For this purpose, a divider on dynamic latches is used:

 <img src="/BreakingNESWiki/imgstore/ppu/pclk.jpg" width="400px">